samlovering/LeagueOfLegendsScraper/README.md

 # League Stats Project

-This project is my sandbox for technology, built off of a stat scraper i've wrestled with over the last hald year.
+This project is my sandbox for technology, built off of a stat scraper i've wrestled with over the last half year.

 ## File Structure (Key Folders)